Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 And we use a talking horse that time travels to take people actually back to the events.

-These the readers actually experience significant events in American history.
+The readers actually experience significant events in American history.

 They're taken there as readers by the magnificent device of time travel and a talking horse.

-The horse's name is Liberty.
+The horse is named Liberty.

 And it allows us to be creative as we can in bringing actual historical events to life rather than reciting them as events that you can read about and hopefully memorize.